nsingapuri/nsingapuri/_casestudies/plantytown.md

 img: /static/assets/img/casestudies/planty.town.png

 title: Rare Plants and Accessories
-headline: I accidentally built a PlantyTown, because I was watering way too many plants
+headline: I founded a Nursery out of my back yard and designed a line of jewelry at PlantyTown
-desc: Plant Nursury with a line of custom jewelry.
+desc: Plant Nursery with a line of custom jewelry.

 date: 2018-11-19T10:47:58+10:00
 promoted: false